NullNaveen/caelestia-shell-fedora/.github/README.md

-# Caelestia Shell - Fedora 43 Setup
+# Caelestia Shell - Fedora 43 Attempt (⚠️ BROKEN)

+**STATUS: EXPERIMENTAL - NOT WORKING**

-Build and installation guide for the Caelestia desktop shell on Fedora 43.
+Attempt to build the Caelestia desktop shell (designed for Arch Linux) on Fedora 43.
+Build completes, but **the UI is broken** when running.

 ## What is this?

-[Caelestia](https://github.com/caelestia-dots/shell) is a beautiful, animated desktop environment built with Quickshell (Qt6/QML) for Hyprland.
-This repo provides Fedora-specific instructions and automation since Caelestia isn't packaged for Fedora yet.
+[Caelestia](https://github.com/caelestia-dots/shell) is a beautiful, animated desktop environment built with Quickshell (Qt6/QML) for Hyprland. **It was designed for Arch Linux.**

+This repo documents my attempt to port it to Fedora 43.
+The build process succeeds, but the shell has severe UI issues - rendering is broken, features don't work correctly, and the experience is unusable.

-**Credit**: All UI/shell code belongs to the [Caelestia project](https://github.com/caelestia-dots).
-This repo just makes it easy to build on Fedora.
+**Credit**: All UI/shell code belongs to the [Caelestia project](https://github.com/caelestia-dots) by [@soramame](https://github.com/caelestia-dots).
+This is purely a Fedora porting attempt.

+## Current Status

+❌ **UI broken** - Components don't render properly
+❌ **Inconsistent behavior** - Some features work, others don't
+❌ **Visual glitches** - Layout issues, styling problems

+**Looking for help!** If you know how to debug Qt/QML cross-distro issues, please contribute.

 ## Quick Start

-See [README.md](README.md) for full installation steps.
+See [README.md](../README.md) for build instructions (and known issues).

 ## What We're Actually Doing